GNS-Science/toshi-hazard-store/docs/cli/usage.md

 Note that local file paths `./WORKING/ARROW/DSR-DEMO` below may be replaced with a valid S3 bucket/prefix e.g `s3://ths-poc-arrow-test/DSR-DEMO`.

-In both cases that part of the path is the folder, which for targets, will be created if it doesn't exist.
+For target paths, the folder/prefix will be created if it doesn't already exist.

 ## Prep the producer